Abhishek630/NeoG_Mark10/README.md

 # NeoG_Mark10
-A cash register for every sho and resturant with exchange values
+A cash register for every shop and resturant with exchange values